diBernardoGroup/Network-model-of-the-COVID-19/README.md

 2. the time windows specified as an array whose elements are the starting points of each time window

 'Regional_stage1.mat' and 'National_stage1.mat' contain the parameters obtained after stage 1 and stage 2 of the identification procedure described in the SI.
 They embed a numerical matrix organized as follows: Each row corresponds to a time window and each column represents a parameter.
-Specifically the columns correspond, in order, to :
+Specifically, the columns correspond, in order, to :
 1. v (product between rho and beta);
 2. tau;
 3. gamma;